Colorado State University - Fort Collins Data & Information Overview

 The student loan default rate at Colorado State is 3.0%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Colorado State Graduates Make?students who graduate with a bachelor's degree from Colorado State make about $47,100 a year during their first few years of employment after graduation.
+How Much Money Do Colorado State Graduates Make?bachelor's degree recipients from Colorado State make around $47,100 per year during the early years of their employment.
 That's great news for Colorado State students since it is 18% more than the average college graduate's salary of $39,802 per year.

 Location of Colorado State University - Fort Collins